wp-plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 == Changelog ==

 = 5.0 =
-* Added reCAPTCHA support to prevent bots and spammers from submitting forms
-* Split settings page into three seperate sections
 * Custom content filter to prevent other plugins from accidentally hooking in
 * Updated translation files with new text and translations
-* Update existing screen shots and added new screen shots
+* Added new screen shots
-* Update FAQ
 * Updated plugin activation hooks
 * base64_encoded MailChimp API Key for privacy on multi-admin sites
 * Added an entirely new "My MailChimp" section